kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 ## Changed encoding from UTF-16 to UTF-8 {#head-5}

-Apple decided to ditch UTF-16 in favor of UTF-8, they went to the point where stated that an unification is a much better solution.
-An interoperability between Swift and Objective-C, design of ABI, text processing etc. is much more efficient with UTF-8.
+Apple decided to ditch UTF-16 in favor of UTF-8, they went to the point where stated that unification is a much better solution.
+Interoperability between Swift and Objective-C, design of ABI, text processing, etc. is much more efficient with UTF-8.

-It works in the similar way like Swift's `Array`'s `map`, it transforms a value emitted by an `Observable` to the new value.
+It works in a similar way like Swift's `Array`'s `map`, it transforms a value emitted by an `Observable` to the new value.

 ## Implicit return from single expressions {#head-6}